jrpotter/notebook/notes/operating_systems/signals.md

 %%ANKI
 Basic
-What is the default action of the `SIGHUP` signal?
+Which of the five default actions is `SIGHUP` associated with?
 Back: Termination.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1752949037116-->